chailover/lite-worker/README.md

 # lite-worker
-> Lightweight, minimal library for Web Workers.
+> Lightweight, minimalist library for Web Workers.
 Run heavy or isolated tasks off the main thread with a simple execute/terminate API.

 - **Simple approach**: Create a Web Worker from a plain function with `createWorker`, or from a dedicated file with `createWorkerFromFile`.
 - **TypeScript-ready**: Works great with both JS and TS.
 Built-in TypeScript typings for all exports.